 - Children who experienced rape or attempted rape in their adolescent years were 13.7 times more likely to experience rape or attempted rape in their first year of college

-In some cases, instances of abuse and mistreatment remain unreported because children have a difficult time communicating their experience to adults who can help them.
+In some cases, instances of sexual abuse and mistreatment remain unreported because children have a difficult time communicating their experience to adults who can help them.
 Some children will not tell a parent or adult because they feel shame, guilt, or embarrassment.
-In some cases, children may be confronted with threats from the abuser.
-There are certain signs of sex abuse that may indicate a child has been through a traumatic experience like abuse.
+In some cases, children can be confronted with threats from the abuser.
+There are certain signs of sex abuse that can indicate a child has been through a traumatic experience that can lead to a valid case in Michigan with the help of a lawyer.
 These include:

 - Changes in behavior, such as extreme mood swings, withdrawal, fearfulness, or excessive crying